 Now you need to learn the times and dates when King logged on to the domain.
 You need to accomplish this goal by reviewing the minimum amount of information.
+What should you do?

 A. Log on to Certkiller 1 as a local Administrator.